 Our regular hours of operation are:

-If you need help with pick up or drop off outside of these hours, please inquire.
-Our DogMobile is available for pick up and drop offs right to/from your home.
+If you need special consideration with pick up or drop off outside of these hours, please inquire.

-Although we are staffed 24/7, night staff is not available to unlock or answer the door for any reason as their main duty is to care for overnight guests.
-As such, any pick ups more than a few minutes late (past closing time) is at a cost of $5/15 minutes as it requires additional staffing to stay late to assist a customer.
-Any requests for early drop off are at the same rate.
-Late pick and early drop off up is dependant on staffing availability.
-Any late pick ups past 8pm will not be accommodated and those dogs will stay overnight, with any costs of meals ($2.50/cup) being charged accordingly.
+Although we are staffed 24/7, staff at the daycare during our closed hours are not available to unlock or answer the door for any reason, as their main duty is to care for all of our furry friends.
+As such, pick-ups more than a few minutes late (past closing time) is at a cost of $5/15 minutes as it requires additional staffing to stay late to assist a customer.
+Any requests for early drop-off are at the same rate.
+Late pick-up and early drop-off up is dependant on staffing availability.
+Any late pick-up requests past 8 p.m. will not be accommodated, and those dogs will stay overnight, with the cost of overnight boarding and meals being charged accordingly.

 Our Holiday or seasonal hours are posted on our Facebook Page or in our lobby and front door!

-We strongly encourage reservations as the facility is at capacity/limit each weekday.
-We do understand that life doesn’t always allow for planning ahead and will do our best to accommodate same day or last minute bookings, though the safety of staff/dogs and appropriate building capacity and ratios always be our first priority.
+We strongly encourage reservations as the facility is frequently at capacity/limit each weekday.
+We do understand that life doesn’t always allow for planning ahead, and will do our best to accommodate same day or last minute bookings, however the safety of staff/dogs, appropriate building capacity, staff to dog ratios, and our insurance policy limits always are our first priority.

 Reservations can be made by at the desk in person or by email, phone/message, Facebook, or via Gingr – the online booking software available on our website.